fromageblanc/DateManager/README.md

 - iOS 9 and later
 - Swift 4.0 and later

+## Memo
+- only support Portrait
+- Because it is under development, it includes some force unwrapping.

 ## Installation
 Installation is easy.
 Just add DateManager.swift to your project.